 Some examples of product launches and partnership agreements are as follows:

-• In May 2022, the new once-weekly GIP (glucose-dependent insulinotropic polypeptide) and GLP-1 (glucagon-like peptide-1) receptor agonist MounjaroTM (tirzepatide) injection from Eli Lilly and Company has been given FDA approval.
+• In May 2022, the new once-weekly GIP (glucose-dependent insulinotropic polypeptide) and GLP-1 (glucagon-like peptide-1) receptor agonist MounjaroTM (tirzepatide) injection from Eli Lilly and Company was given FDA approval.
 It is indicated as a supplement to diet and exercise to improve glycemic control in adults with type 2 diabetes.
-Mounjaro is not recommended for usage in people with type 1 diabetes mellitus and has not been evaluated in individuals with a history of pancreatitis.
+Mounjaro is not recommended for use in people with type 1 diabetes mellitus and has not been evaluated in individuals with a history of pancreatitis.

 • Recently in April 2020, Natco Pharma, which is a company dealing in the provision of different types of drugs and is based in India, announced that they had launched a new product under the brand name “Danpat.”The product is an affordable and low-cost copy of the drug called “Farxiga,” a drug by the company AstraZeneca.
 In addition, this drug, which has been launched, is lower in concentration than Farxiga and will be available in 5mg and 10mg.